 Include 1½ to 2½ cups of vegetables and 1 to 2 cups of fruits each day.
 Getting more fruits and veggies is easy if you include them throughout the day.
 This handout includes some tips.

 Start the day with ¾ cup 100% fruit or vegetable juice.

 Slice bananas, strawberries or peaches on ready-to-eat cereal or add to yogurt.

 Stir grated carrot or zucchini into muffins.
 Add pumpkin, diced apple, banana or blueberries to pancake batter.

-Add frozen fruit, like raspberries, strawberries or blueberries, to hot cereal.
+Add frozen fruit, like raspberries, strawberries or blueberries, to hot cereal or oatmeal.

 Scramble eggs with a frozen vegetable medley and add salsa.

 Top pancakes or waffles with warm applesauce and a dash of cinnamon instead of syrup.

 Make a fruit smoothie by blending low fat milk or yogurt (soy, almond or dairy) and 1 cup frozen or fresh fruit in a blender.